1dv031/syllabus/seminars/part_1/seminar.md

 Below are the instructions for the seminar.
-Please note that you need to complete both the seminar and the written examination to pass this part of the course.
+Please note that you need to complete both the seminars, the written examinations and peer review reports to pass the course.

 ## Seminar 1

 These are the instructions for the first seminar.
-Before the seminar you will work with Wireshark to analyze a number of files containing captured network traffic.
+Before the seminar you will work with Wireshark to analyse a number of files containing captured network traffic.
 At the seminar you will discuss your findings.

-### Analyzing the capture files
+### Analysing the capture files

 These are the files you will work can be found in this [ZIP archive](https://cdn.rawgit.com/1dv031/syllabus/master/seminars/part_1/captures/capturefiles.zip).
-Each file contains some communication to be analyzed.
+Each file contains some communication to be analysed.

 For each file, try to answer the following questions: